In-store or restaurant music is well-known to change your customers’ mood, pace, and decision-making.

 Types of Businesses

-- Merchandizing business: This business provides goods rather than services.
-They rarely make the products they sell, and they typically sell their products at prices higher than the cost of manufacturing and shipping.
+Merchandising business: This business provides goods rather than services.
+They rarely make the products they sell, and they typically sell their products at higher prices than the cost of manufacturing and shipping.
 Businesses in this category are usually retail but sometimes considered to be restaurants, cafes, or bars.
 Other examples include grocery stores, convenience stores, or toy stores.

-- Manufacturing business: These businesses make money by creating products or goods to sell to merchandizers rather than directly to individual consumers.
-Types of manufacturing businesses include car makers, computer manufacturers, and furniture producers.
+Manufacturing business: These businesses make money by creating products or goods to sell to merchandisers rather than directly to individual consumers.
+Different types of manufacturing businesses include car makers, computer manufacturers, and furniture producers.

-It is rare that manufacturers will face issues with music licensing while retailers, restaurants, hotels, and offices will face the problem of legally using music more often.
+It is rare that manufacturers will face issues with music licensing, while retailers, restaurants, hotels, and offices will face the problem of legally using music much more often.